jokedurnez/Flora/README.md

 ### Spending tracker

-I wanted to build the robot bottom up (not packaged), because I'm addicted to learning new things, but also because I thought it would be cheaper than $100-prefab-robots on the market.
-Of course, I'm totally lost in the thing.
-So this is how much I've been spending on it:
+This is how much I've been spending on Flora:
 - Sunfounder starter kit: $32.19
 - Lego technic Hook Loader: $14.99
+- Lego bricks: $8.99 (--> in the store you can fill a small plastic box for cheap, and they don't give you the stinkeye if you engineer it to hold the absolute max number of bricks)
 - Lego power functions motor set: $29.99 - This was definitely a waste.
 It's cheaper to buy piece by piece online, and you probably want to add a few extra cables to connect to the breadboard.
 - New lego motor + more bricks: $36.97
+- Camera + more breadboards and cables: $25.96
-- **TOTAL:** $114.14
+- **TOTAL:** $149.09